ssummers02/Cookies/README.md

 DATABASE=data.db
 ```
 ### Build
-For build use command in progect directory:
+For build use command in project directory:
 ```
 go build .
 ```